forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 2 shows the rwl\_destroy function, which destroys a read/write lock.
+Part 2 shows the **rwl\_destroy** function, which destroys a read/write lock.

 We first try to verify that the read/write lock was properly initialized by checking the valid member.
 This is not a complete protection against incorrect usage, but it is cheap, and it will catch some of the most common errors.
 See the annotation for barrier.c, part 2, for more about how the valid member is used.

 Check whether the read/write lock is in use.
 We look for threads that are using or waiting for either read or write access.
 Using two separate if statements makes the test slightly more readable, though there's no other benefit.

-As in barrier\_destroy, we destroy all Pthreads synchronization objects, and store each status return.
-If any of the destruction calls fails, returning a nonzero value, rwl\_destroy will return that status, and if they all succeed it will return 0 for success.
+As in **barrier\_destroy**, we destroy all Pthreads synchronization objects, and store each status return.
+If any of the destruction calls fails, returning a nonzero value, **rwl\_destroy** will return that status, and if they all succeed it will return 0 for success.

 ```c
 /*  rwlock.c part 2 rwl_destroy  */